 In statistics an outlier is any data item that is numerically or abnormally distant from other data values in a random sample drawn from a population.
 You can spot an outlier by creating a graph of the whole data set.
-Sometimes an outlier is defined as a data point that falls more than 1.5 times the interquartile range above the third quartile or below the first quartile.
+Sometimes an outlier is a data point that falls more than 1.5 times the interquartile range above the third quartile or below the first quartile.

 There are two activities required to identify outliers.
-Firstly, review the overall shape of the data set using either a graph to identify features, including symmetry and deviations from assumptions.
+Firstly, review the overall shape of the data set using either a graph to identify features.
+Including symmetry and deviations from assumptions.
 Secondly, examine the data for abnormal variations that are significantly away from the mass of the data.
 These data points are normally referred to as outliers.

 Where do outliers come from?